The Powerful Tool for Hiring the Right Tech Candidate in 2021

-- Monitors the employee activity while he solves the given challenge.
+- Monitors the employee’s activity while he solves the given challenge.

-- Helps the technical manager to do an objective and transparent assessment of the employee’s technical skill.
+- Helps the technical manager to do an objective and transparent assessment of the employee’s technical skills.

 Challenge labs is one of the labs provided by Nuvepro that creates a real-world challenge and environment to assess the skills of the potential employee.
 This process of assessing the candidate can also be easily integrated into the existing talent workflow within the organization, making further processes smoother and less time-consuming.

-The time frame in making a technical hire will be reduced drastically.
+The time frame for making a technical hire will be reduced drastically.
 Cream of the cream is then made available for onboarding in the organization.

 All the software-driven platforms are made available as cloud-based virtual labs.
-Over 250 labs, such as GCP, Azure, AWS, full-stack, Machine learning and DevOps along with the programing labs are available.
+Over 250 labs, such as GCP, Azure, AWS, full-stack, Machine learning and DevOps along with the programming labs are available.